Lovey-Dovey (T-ara song): Background

-Katherine St. Asaph of Popdust included "Lovey-Dovey" on their 'Weekend Playlist' at number seven, describing the song as "... the exact midpoint between today's dance and latter-day disco, with an infectious curtsy of a chorus and vocal burbles."

-Chart performance

-In Korea, the song debuted at number one on the Gaon Chart, making it their third consecutive number one—including their collaboration with labelmate Davichi.
-"Lovey-Dovey" made its debut on the Billboard Korea K-Pop Hot 100 at number 20 on the issue dated January 14, 2012, and then climbed to the top of the chart the following week; making it their second consecutive number one.
-The song spent three weeks at number one on the chart and seven weeks in the top ten.

-At the end of 2012, song was downloaded more than 3,700,000 times in South Korea.

 Music videos

 T-ara's management agency Core Contents Media announced that a total of three music video directors will be involved in the production of five music videos for "Lovey-Dovey", including "drama"; "dance"; and "club" versions.
 However, only the "drama" version has been released; with the additional "zombie" and "Tokyo" versions, out of the five.
 Another version was produced for the Japanese remake of "Lovey-Dovey".

 In the "zombie" version, everyone was having a party when a young woman enters the bathroom and puts on her lipstick and then a zombie enters the place and kills her.
 As more club members get murdered with some women screaming, a security guard tries to keep the zombies out by shutting the hinged bars.
 But they later break in about to kill T-ara who's in the middle of their performance after the bridge.
 The scene then transitions into the afterlife where the murdered ones dance with T-ara during the rest.
 It ends with the two survivors who meet in the mess and he takes her home.